Vidyagyaan Leadership Academy, India for underprivileged children.

 An avid learner from a young age, it was the drive to educate herself that helped Sudeeksha to develop a strong social conscience and independent thinking to advocate for educational equality in rural India.

 She started an initiative called ‘Voice of Women’ (VOW) with seven girls to empower women.
 Under this program, she took upon herself to fight against eve-teasing, a major concern in the locality that she belongs to.
-Her step was a reaction to an unfortunate incident, wherein a girl from her village in Uttar Pradesh, India was molested on her way back from the village school.

 “Groping, rape and sexual assault are common, in our village.
 Parents are afraid of sending their daughters to schools because there is no protection for us.
 And there is no support from the village authorities.
 Girls are alone in this fight for education, freedom and equal rights,” says Sudeeksha.